pseudomuto/protoc-gen-doc/README.md

 The format may be either `docbook`, `html` or `markdown` or the name of a file containing a custom [Mustache][mustache] template.

-The `protoc-gen-doc` executable must be placed in a directory that is in `PATH` for the `protoc` compiler to find it, or else your must specify the path to the executable with the `--plugin` option.
-For example, to generate HTML documentation for all `.proto` files in the `proto` directory into `doc/index.html`,
+For example, to generate HTML documentation for all `.proto` files in the `proto` directory into `doc/index.html`, type:
-type:

     protoc --doc_out=html,index.html:doc proto/*.proto

+The path to the plugin executable must be either be in `PATH` or specified using the `--plugin` option for the `protoc` compiler to find it.

-See the built-in templates in [src/templates](src/templates) for how to write your own.
+If you need support for a custom output format, see the built-in templates in [src/templates](src/templates) for how to write your own.
 If you just want to customize the look of the HTML output, just put your CSS in `stylesheet.css` next to the output file and it will be picked up.

 ## Documenting your Messages